pulibrary/oclcscriptshifter/README.md

 - ScriptShifter!Settings: Open settings dialog
 - ScriptShifter!KoreanName: Re-convert Korean script using special setting for names

+It is recommended to launch these macros by assigning them to a User Tool or Keymap.
+(Launching them directly from the Tools > Macros dialog may cause an error in cases where text is selected in advance.)
 The following can be done for any or all of these macros:

 **To add a macro to the toolbar**
 - Select "Tools > User Tools > Assign...".
 At the top of the screen, click "Macros".
 In the list box on the left side of the window, select the desired macro.